Moving horizon estimation

 Moving horizon estimation (MHE) is an optimization approach that uses a series of measurements observed over time, containing noise (random variations) and other inaccuracies, and produces estimates of unknown variables or parameters.
-Unlike deterministic approaches, MHE requires an iterative approach that relies on linear programming or nonlinear programming solvers to find a solution.
+Unlike deterministic approaches, MHE requires an iterative approach that relies on quadratic programming or nonlinear programming solvers to find a solution.

 MHE reduces to the Kalman filter under certain simplifying conditions.
 A critical evaluation of the extended Kalman filter and the MHE found that the MHE improved performance at the cost of increased computational expense.
 Because of the computational expense, MHE has generally been applied to systems where there are greater computational resources and moderate to slow system dynamics.
 However, in the literature there are some methods to accelerate this method.

 Overview

 The application of MHE is generally to estimate measured or unmeasured states of dynamical systems.
 Initial conditions and parameters within a model are adjusted by MHE to align measured and predicted values.
 MHE is based on a finite horizon optimization of a process model and measurements.
 At time t the current process state is sampled and a minimizing strategy is computed (via a numerical minimization algorithm) for a relatively short time horizon in the past: $[t-T,t]$.
 Specifically, an online or on-the-fly calculation is used to explore state trajectories that find (via the solution of Euler–Lagrange equations) an objective-minimizing strategy until time $t$.
 Only the last step of the estimation strategy is used, then the process state is sampled again and the calculations are repeated starting from the time-shifted states, yielding a new state path and predicted parameters.
 The estimation horizon keeps being shifted forward and for this reason the technique is called moving horizon estimation.
 Although this approach is not optimal, in practice it has given very good results when compared with the Kalman filter and other estimation strategies.